Skip to main content

 Observation

-I noticed that with NX disabled, a known offset of 120, and the leaked buffer address in hand, all preconditions for a shellcode injection exploit were satisfied, which suggested writing a pwntools script that places 64-bit execve shellcode at the buffer start, pads to the offset, and overwrites the return address with the leaked address.
+NX is off, the offset is 120, and the leaked buffer address is in hand, so every precondition for shellcode injection is met.
+A pwntools script puts 64-bit execve shellcode at the buffer start, pads to the offset, and overwrites the return address with the leaked value.

 Craft the payload: shellcode first (placed at the start of the buffer), then padding bytes to reach offset 120, then the leaked buffer address as the new return address.
 When the function returns it will jump directly into your shellcode and execute /bin/sh.